 Haley & Aldrich assisted the Jetport in rethinking GSHE development for the project by demonstrating that they could still take advantage of the benefits created by GSHE technology but at a lower capital cost.
 By thoroughly analyzing the expansion’s demand for heating and cooling throughout the year and understanding the effects of site-specific, high-thermal capacity ground characteristics, we were able to apply new geothermal design and sizing techniques to optimize the GSHE design, thereby reducing the GSHE system’s size by 25% but essentially achieving the same reduction of harmful nitrogen oxide air emissions.

-- An optimized GSHE system design that cost the Jetport $3.3 million less in capital cost compared to the original design.
+- Developed an optimized GSHE system design that saved the Jetport $3.3 million in capital cost compared to the original design

 “The system has been operating for over two years now and the results have been better than expected, which has allowed the Jetport and the City to lower overall nitrogen oxide and carbon dioxide emissions as well as reduce our fuel costs substantially (estimated between $200,000 to $300,000 annually over the first two years of operation).
 This project was a win-win for the Jetport, our tenants and passengers, the City, and the environment.
 Haley & Aldrich resurrected the idea of GSHP technology during the initial planning phases of the terminal expansion project; if it wasn’t for their efforts, we would have not considered installing a geothermal system as part of our terminal expansion project.”Roy S. Williams, P.E.
 LEED AP, Deputy Director, Engineering and Facilities, Portland International Jetport